solliancenet/azure-databricks-dev-guide/overview/compare-to-hdinsight-spark.md

 ### Steps to provision an Azure Databricks Workspace and cluster

-- **Step 1: Create Azure Databricks service**
+- **Step 1: Create Azure Databricks workspace**

   ![Screenshot showing the form to create a new Azure Databricks Service](media/provision-databricks-service.png 'Provision Azure Databricks service')

-  The first step is to create the Azure Databricks service.
+  The first step is to create the Azure Databricks workspace.
 This creates the resources required to host the Azure Databricks Workspace, such as a VNet, a security group, and a storage account.
 There is no need to specify these resources as you do with Spark on HDInsight.

   Here we selected the Premium pricing tier so we can use role-based access controls (RBAC), and a few other features like a JDBC connection string that can be used to connect to one of the clusters within the Workspace from external tools, like Power BI.
 Notice that both pricing tiers are already secured with Azure Active Directory, with no additional configuration required.
 This is much simpler than creating a secure domain-joined (enterprise) HDInsight cluster, which you then manage using Ranger and Kerberos.